Rockmard/RunningHorse/README.md

 ## This should look like this :
 [![demo.gif](https://github.com/Rockmard/RunningHorse/blob/main/ascii/demo.gif?raw=true)](https://www.youtube.com/watch?v=u5Ho1trvlro&pp=ygULcGV0aXQgcG9uZXk%3D)

+## Important notes
+You need the ascii folder with the executable in order to make it work.

 ## Credits :
 - https://github.com/posenberg/Horse-Racing-Animation/blob/master/horse_animation.py<br>
 for the ascii art (I don't know if he drew them but that's where I find it).